LKirst/lie-esl/exercises/LK_Cartoons.md

 - analogy: The cartoon compares two unlike things (situations, people, actions, ...) to highlight a resemblance of a particular aspect.

+- juxtaposition: The cartoon places two or more things side by side to point out their differences.

 ## Useful phrases

 ### Describing the cartoon